Product Roadmap

 In the Product-Led Growth era, a seamless end user journey is paramount–from acquisition to advocate.
 As a result, product teams are hungry for data about user experience inside and outside of the product.
 Product managers and UX teams need to understand anything that is slowing end users down, so they can figure out how product design can alleviate that friction.

-CX professionals and front line teams are skilled at using established CX metrics to monitor loyalty and gather feedback.
+CX professionals and front line teams are skilled at using established customer experience KPIs to monitor loyalty and gather feedback.
 They have valuable information about end user pain at critical touchpoints in the SaaS user journey, including:

 • Onboarding experience